Six operations for D-cap-modules on rigid analytic spaces: Bornological -modules

-Repeating the same procedure as above for coherent $\mathcal{O}_X$-modules then yields an exact, fully faithful monoidal functor $(-)^b$ from the category of coherent $\mathcal{O}_X$-modules to $\h{\B}c_K(\mathcal{O}_X^b)$.
-In the following, we will often cease to make a distinction between an abstract coherent module $\mathcal{M}$ and $\mathcal{M}^b$.
-In particular, we write $\mathcal{O}_X$ instead of $\mathcal{O}_X^b$, in the understanding that we work with complete bornological sheaves from now on.\\ \\ In order to introduce $\w{\D}_X$ in a similar vein, we recall from \cite{DcapOne} the sheaf analogues of the completed enveloping algebras $\w{U_A(L)}$ mentioned in section 3.
+In order to introduce $\w{\D}_X$ in a similar vein, we recall from \cite{DcapOne} (for $K$ discretely valued) and \cite{Ardakov} (in the general case) the sheaf analogues of the completed enveloping algebras $\w{U_A(L)}$ mentioned in section 2.
 Let $\T_X$ denote the tangent sheaf of $X$. \begin{defn} A \textbf{Lie algebroid} on $X$ is a pair $(\mathscr{L}, \rho)$, where $\mathscr{L}$ is a locally free coherent $\O_X$-module which is also a sheaf of $K$-Lie algebras, and $\rho: \mathscr{L}\to \T_X$ is an $\O_X$-linear morphism of sheaves of $K$-Lie algebras satisfying